 This letter to you all has become somewhat longer than intended, so I have inserted topical music clips to listen to if you’d like a break or for related contemplations anytime.
-You will need your favourite beverage and a comfortable place to read.
-Feedback is very welcome; I’m always looking to make things better.
-In …
+You will need your favourite beverage and a comfortable place to read. (*not including Sam Mitchell and his acolytes) In the 12 years since …

 Same Old, Same Old